 1982 also sees a version of the perennial paper-and-dice role playing game Dungeons & Dragons for the Intellivision, known as Minotaur while under development and eventually titled Advanced Dungeons & Dragons Cartridge upon release.
 Mattel’s first dealings over D&D licensing comes by way of the company’s electronic version of Gary Gygax and Dave Arneson’s table-top game rules, in fact, the first electronic version of the game, licensed from TSR and sold as Dungeons & Dragons Computer Labyrinth Game.
 Rights to produce home console, stand-alone and hand held games based on D&D are secured by Mattel in 1981.
 The Intellivision version of D&D concerns itself with a team of three adventurers traveling across a mountainous landscape in a bid to retrieve the two halves of a broken royal crown, secreted away by a cadre of dragons.
 The game would later be renamed Advanced Dungeons & Dragons: Cloudy Mountain to distinguish it from another first-person AD&D game from Mattel called Advanced Dungeons & Dragons: Treasure of Tarmin, released in 1983.

 Later in 1982 the Intellivision game library expands again when Activision joins Imagic as a third-party manufacturer making games for the system.
 Their first offerings are ports of Bob Whiteheads’s Stampede, as well as David Crane’s immensely popular Pitfall!.
 Activision’s translations to Mattel’s console don’t bring anything new to the table, however, as they are merely duplicates of the VCS versions.
-Intellivision owners will have to wait for the Activision’s exclusive creations for their system to utilize its advanced graphical capabilities, games like The Dreadnaught Factor.
+Intellivision owners will have to wait for Activision’s console-exclusive creations for their system, with product like Worm Whomper by Tom Loughry, and Carol Shaw’s Happy Trails.

 Also at the 1983 winter CES in January, Mattel announces a real technologically advanced addition to their Intellivision line with the Intellivision III, to be released in the fall with a suggested retail price of around $300.
 It is intended as a bulwark against the ColecoVision and the new Atari 5200, with graphical capabilities that surpass its rivals.
 The Inty 3 has approx. 12K of ROM and 10K of RAM, and sports a screen resolution of 320 x 192 pixels, compared to 256 x 192 for the other two next-gen systems.
 It can also handle 64 sprites on-screen at a time, whereas Coleco’s unit can only handle 32 and Atari’s system a measly five.
 The Inty 3 will also include microwave wireless controllers with real joysticks, a multi-coloured LED status display on the case, built-in voice synthesis and an automatic TV/Game switcher similar to that offered in the 5200.
-Not to be left off the shopping list of new features are six music channels in stereo sound and backward compatibility with original Intellivision games.
+Not to be left off the shopping list of new features are six music channels in stereo sound and built-in backward compatibility with original Intellivision games and peripherals for the Inty II like the Intellivoice and computer add-on (see below).
 Oh, and a real 16-bit CPU is also to be included in the mix.
 A launch title library of six to eight games is expected, including the Hanna-Barbera tie-in game Yogi Bear’s Adventures, along with other titles like Treasure of the Yucatan and Grid Shock.
 Air jockeys should revel in the planned Air Ace, an air combat game allowing the player to soar over a full landscape in three-quarter perspective.
-The system is previewed in a private room during the show, to a select group of individuals.
+The system is previewed in a private room during the CES show, to a select group of individuals.